Jobert of Syria

-Jobert of Syria (also known as Gilbert, Josberto, and Joubert) was the seventh Grand Master of the Knights Hospitaller, in Syria from 1172 to his death, which is thought to have occurred in 1177.
+Jobert of Syria (also known as Gilbert, Josberto, and Joubert) was the grand master of the Knights Hospitaller, in Syria from 1172 to his death, which is thought to have occurred in 1177.
 He was succeeded by Roger de Moulins.

 Career

 There is no knowledge of the place or even the province where Jobert was born, nor do we know what his responsibilities in the Order were before his election.
 Jobert succeeded Gastone de Murols (1170–1172), while Gastone's predecessor Gilbert d'Aissailly had been deposed while still living.
 The memory of Gilbert must have informed Jobert of how not to waste the Order's funds, for he seems to have been a responsible steward of the order's assets.

 In 1171, Amalric I of Jerusalem left the Holy Land to visit Constantinople and he entrusted Jobert with the guardianship of his son Baldwin IV of Jerusalem as well as the regency of the kingdom.
 In 1172, he successfully intervened to obtain the liberation of Raymond III of Tripoli, a prisoner of Nūr-ad-Din since his capture at the Battle of Harim in 1164.
 Raymond borrowed from the Hospitaller in order to pay his ransom, thought to be 80,000 pieces of gold.

 In August 1174, he refused to commit, along with the other military orders, to aiding the Sicilian navy in attacking Egypt with Miles de Plancy, the regent of the Kingdom of Jerusalem.
 In December he joined the new regent Raymond III of Tripoli in a planned attack on Saladin.
 He and his forces were with the army that menaced Homs after Saladin had taken it.
 No battle was fought and the Franks left in exchange for the release of hostages and remission of ransoms.